The countdown is on: Li Auto Inc. (LI)

 Trends and Technical analysis: Li Auto Inc. (LI)

 Now, considering the stocks previous presentation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 21.74%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -5.89%, alongside a downfall of -5.93% for the period of the last 12 months.
-The shares increased approximately by 5.55% in the 7-day charts and went down by 6.59% in the period of the last 30 days.
-Common stock shares were driven by 32.31% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 18.80%.
+Additionally, trading for the stock in the period of the last six months notably improved by 5.32%, alongside a downfall of -6.10% for the period of the last 12 months.
+The shares increased approximately by 4.42% in the 7-day charts and went up by -3.45% in the period of the last 30 days.
+Common stock shares were driven by 18.80% during last recorded quarter.